Kickle/Docs/Docs/admin-guide/bandwidth.md

     Version : 1.1
 -->

-Kickle is always in conference mode.
-This table describes all the scenarios about codec and bitrate.
+Kickle always uses conference mode.
+This table describes all the scenarios around codec and bitrate.
 You can modify the bitrate for audio, video and sharing by using the cmdlet "[Set-csconferencingpolicy](https://docs.microsoft.com/en-us/powershell/module/skype/set-csconferencingpolicy?view=skype-ps)"
-All figures are not fixed and depend on media's activities
+None of the figures are  fixed and depend on the media activity

 ##Audio